raweber42/kubernetes-sandbox/README.md

   * Once added, access ArgoCD in your browser at: [http://argocd.local:8080](http://argocd.local:8080)
       * Username: `admin`
       * Password: (printed in the terminal)
+  * Access the monitoring dashboard in your browser at: [http://monitoring.argocd.local:8080](http://monitoring.argocd.local:8080)

 ### Teardown
 To remove the k3s environment and clean up resources, run: